NCAA Division I Football Bowl Subdivision: Recently transitioned teams

-Georgia Southern University in Statesboro, Georgia State joined the Sun Belt Conference upon transitioning to the FBS level in 2014.
+Georgia Southern University in Statesboro, Georgia, joined the Sun Belt Conference upon transitioning to the FBS level in 2014.
 Prior to joining the Sun Belt, GASOU won six FCS (I-AA) national championships and have produced two Walter Payton Award winners.
 The Eagles first continuously fielded a football team in 1924; however, play was suspended for World War II and revived in 1981.
 The Eagles competed as an FCS independent from 1984 until 1992 as the Eagles' main conference at the time, the Trans America Athletic Conference (now known as the Atlantic Sun Conference, or ASUN), did not sponsor football, and as a member of the Southern Conference from 1993 until 2013, winning 10 SoCon championships.

 The Georgia Southern Eagles finished their first FBS season 9–3 overall and was undefeated in Sun Belt Conference play at 8–0; winning the Sun Belt Conference championship outright in its first year as an FBS member.
 They were also the first team ever to go unbeaten in conference play in their first FBS season.
 Since the Eagles were under transitional status, the university filed for a postseason waiver to allow the Eagles to play in a bowl game; however, the NCAA denied Georgia Southern's waiver request and a subsequent appeal since enough full member FBS teams became bowl-eligible during the season.

 Liberty University began its FBS transition process on July 1, 2017.
 The NCAA granted the school a waiver from its normal transition rules that require an invitation from an FBS conference before beginning the transition.
 The Flames played in the Big South Conference in 2017 but were not eligible for the FCS playoffs.
 For 2018 to 2022, the Flames became an FBS independent.
 The school initially intended to remain a Big South member in other sports until it received an invitation to an FBS conference, but instead joined the non-football ASUN Conference in 2018.
 Conference USA (CUSA) eventually announced in November 2021 Liberty's future addition to that conference, with Flames football moving to CUSA starting in the 2023 season.